Cotswold Holiday July 2009 - page 3

 |

-Here's a good view of Warwick Castle's Central Courtyard.
+Here's a pleasing view of Warwick Castle's Central Courtyard.

-Activities included a birds of prey display, jousting tournament and
+Activities included that birds of prey display, a jousting tournament,

-many castle characters about the place such as bowmen, jousters and
+and many castle characters on the loose about the place such as bowmen,

 Warwick Castle admission cost £17.95 plus an extra £7.50